What is sleep apnea?

-Sleep Apnea is when an individual thinks that they are resting but in actuality there is a complication that is interrupting their sleep on a continuous basis throughout their bedtime hours.
-This in returns leaves them waking feeling really unrested and as if they need to go right back to sleep.
+Sleep Apnea is when an individual thinks that they are resting but in actuality, there is a complication that is interrupting their sleep continuously throughout their bedtime hours.
+This in return leaves them waking feeling really unrested and as if they need to go right back to sleep.

 Three Types of Sleep Apnea and Their Causes

 Central Sleep Apnea is much less common than obstructive and it involves the central nervous system.
 When your brain fails to signal the muscles that control your breathing during sleep, central sleep apnea occurs.
-It is common that people who suffer from Central sleep apnea do not snore like those that suffer from obstructive sleep apnea.
+Commonly, people who suffer from Central sleep apnea do not snore like those that suffer from obstructive sleep apnea.

 When sleep apnea occurs your body will arouse itself to wake and reinforce oxygen through your airways.
-It is likely you will only feel a brief shortness of breath in which you would be able to recuperate from within a matter of 1-2 breathes later if you are even awoken from the experience.
-These slight disruptions can occur from just a few times a night to a few thousands of times a night.
-In these situations the phases of sleep that are needed to actually provide your body with rest and relaxation is not obtained.
+Likely, you will only feel brief shortness of breath which you would be able to recuperate from within a matter of 1-2 breaths later if you are even awoken from the experience.
+These slight disruptions can occur from just a few times a night to a few thousand times a night.
+In these situations, the phases of sleep that are needed to provide your body with rest are not obtained.

-There are some common factors that have been associated with sleep apnea, when addressed they are proven to reduce the risk of sleep apnea in the individuals.
+Some common factors have been associated with sleep apnea, when addressed they are proven to reduce the risk of sleep apnea in individuals.
 Those factors include:

 - Avoiding the use of sleeping pills or alcohol

 - Changing your sleeping position periodically to improve breathing

 - Stop smoking.
 When you smoke it causes swelling naturally in the airways increasing the chances and severity of sleep apnea.

 Sleep Apnea Treatment